zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 `Transactions <https://en.wikipedia.org/wiki/Database_transaction>`_
 are a core feature of ZODB.
 Much has been written about transactions, and we won't go into much detail here.
-Transactions provide 2 core
+Transactions provide two core
 benefits:

 Atomicity